Earth Day 2023: Climate ABC as easy as 1.5 degrees

 • Scope 2 emissions: GHGs from producing electricity or steam and heat that a company purchases, and related emissions at the power production plant that supplies that electricity.

-• Scope 3 emissions: Includes all other GHGs that are a consequence of a company’s activities but are from sources not owned or controlled by the company.
+• Scope 3 emissions: Includes all other GHGs that are a consequence of a companys activities but are from sources not owned or controlled by the company.
 These are sometimes broken down further into upstream emissions (GHG associated with materials that a company purchases) and downstream emissions (from the products a company sells in their use phase).
 We illustrate this below, which shows GHG protocol scopes and emissions across the value chain.

 Carbon neutral vs. net zero

-The two main long-term climate commitments are ‘carbon neutral’ and ‘net zero’.
-They are often used interchangeably by companies, but they aren’t the same.
+The two main long-term climate commitments are carbon neutral and net zero.
+They are often used interchangeably by companies, but they arent the same.
 The key difference relates to the focus on emission reduction relative to the offsetting of emissions, as well as scope and coverage.

-• Carbon neutral: This may only cover the CO2 emissions of a company and focuses on ‘neutralising’ emissions through offsetting initiatives, such as tree planting, rather than emissions reductions.
+• Carbon neutral: This may only cover the CO2 emissions of a company and focuses on neutralising emissions through offsetting initiatives, such as tree planting, rather than emissions reductions.
 This typically only covers scope 1 and 2 emissions.

 • Net zero: This covers all GHG emissions, typically across the full value chain of the company.
 All GHG emissions are reduced as far as possible, with only residual emissions which are difficult to abate offset.

 We hope clients find these definitions useful.
-If so, we’ll do more,
+If so, well do more,

 1Task Force on Climate-related Financial Disclosures